Generate an Apple Push Notification Certificate for your app.

 Copy your SDK API Key from this section.

-For versions 3.14.4 and above, refer to the Media Push.
+For versions 3.14.4 and above, complete the steps found in Media Push.

 Step 3: Setup Android